Reiningecho90/S.A.N.E.-AI/README.md

 - Welcomed @Blob758 to the repo (4/20/2021)
 - Starting new neural network design process, and beginning to write code
 - Closing question issue on raising wiki exception, pyenchant library finds related words, NN will refine them
+- Working first concept into testing.
+Looks good so far with the exception of data output not being there

 SECURITY:
 Read SECURITY.md for more information on security issues, reporting issues and versions of S.A.N.E. that have security support.